Skip to content

 • Greater nervous system flexibility

-Long-term stress management focuses on training the body and brain to respond differently to stress, not eliminating stress altogether.
+Long-term stress management focuses on training the body and brain to respond differently to stress, not eliminating stress.

 Nervous System Regulation and Stress Recovery